 The missing values for the permeability of He, H2, O2, N2, CH4 and CO2 in the online Polymer Gas Separation Membrane Database of the Membrane Society of Australasia were imputed using the MICE algorithm combined with Bayesian Linear Regression and Extremely Randomized Trees.
 Based on the imputed database, we suggested that the KAUST-PI-1 has potentially high CO2/CH4 selectivity and good CO2/N2 selectivity, which was confirmed by experimental work that was not recorded in the database.
 The imputed database can serve as the training set for future polymers for gas separation, and the gas permeability and selectivity of newly synthesized polymers can be predicted using the ML models in this work.
 Such models rely purely on the experimental measurement data of the gas permeability of one or more gases and are applicable against different experimental conditions.
 Validation of the imputation model against unseen data suggests that the gas permeability can be modelled with reasonable accuracy.
+Furthermore, it is possible to evaluate the gas selectivity of polymer membranes for natural gas sweetening or biogas upgrading (CO2/CH4), carbon capture (H2/CO2 and CO2/ N2), and clean fuel production (H2/CO2).

 Our results for ML models using "sparse features" suggest that permeability of He, H2, O2, N2 and CH4 can be quantitatively estimated using the gas permeability of O2 and/or CO2.
-Specifically, the ERT model is robust in predicting the $CO_2/CH_4$ and $CO_2/N_2$ selectivity from the permeability of $CO_2$ .
+Specifically, the ERT model is robust in predicting the CO2/CH4 and CO2/N2 selectivity from the permeability of CO2.
 It is suggested that for cases with "dense features", where the permeability data of multiple gases is already measured, the BLR model can provide accurate imputation results to the remaining gas permeability.
-For cases with "sparse features", on the other hand, the ERT model is recommended for making quantitative predictions to the permeability of untested gases given that the $CO_2$ permeability has been measured.
+For cases with "sparse features", on the other hand, the ERT model is recommended for making quantitative predictions to the permeability of untested gases given that the CO2 permeability has been measured.
 In summary, preliminary insight into the gas permeability of polymers can be gained at the initial stage of experimental measurements, and our model has the potential to rapidly identify polymer membranes worth further investigation for both separations of primary interest and those other than they were originally designed for.
-As more data points are continually added to the Polymer Gas Separation Membrane Database, particularly for rarely reported sorbents, this will eventually provide sufficient data for the ML prediction of further gas separation performances, such as ethylene, ethane, propylene, propane, $CF_4$ based only upon initial measurements of $CO_2$ and $O_2$ .
+As more data points are continually added to the Polymer Gas Separation Membrane Database, particularly for rarely reported sorbents and novel polymers, this will eventually provide sufficient data for the ML prediction of further gas separation performances, such as ethylene, ethane, propylene, propane, CF4 based only upon initial measurements of CO2 and O2.
+In addition, as larger experimental datasets become available, it would be possible to develop additional ML models using data from different groups of polymers.
+For example, ML imputation models for rubbery polymers and glassy polymers, where gas transport is dominated by solubility-selectivity and size-selectivity can be developed independently with sufficient data for both groups of polymers.
 This would be of significant advantage to researchers in vastly accelerating the assessment of new polymer membranes, at much lower experimental cost.
 We strongly encourage researchers to report all measured permeability data for membranes in their papers and to upload these to the Gas Separation Membrane Database, with this open data effort having a universal benefit for the polymer membrane community.